After COVID-19, no internet means no school for Bangladesh's rural children | DW | 22.10.2020

 The South Asian country has over 3,68,000 coronavirus cases with 5,348 deaths.

-The nationwide lockdown on March 26brought everything in the country to a near standstill,forcing 38.6 million students of all education levels out of school.
+The nationwide lockdown on March 26 brought everything in the country to a near standstill,brought everything in the country to a near standstill, forcing 38.6 million students of all education levels out of school.
 Though the government eased lockdown measures after two months, all education institutions are expected to remain closed until October 31.

 City schools trump COVID-19